 (g7) unfinished business and new business

-(h8) mayor, town commission and staff communications.
+(h8) Mayor, town commission and staff communications.

 (21) Items shall be considered in the order in which they are placed on the agenda unless a majority of the commissioners determines to deviate from the printed agenda.

-(3) The public comment on agenda items portion of the meeting shall be restricted to discussion on agenda items which are not scheduled for public hearing.
-Each speaker shall be given no more than three minutes to address the agenda, unless by vote of a majority of the members of the commission present, it is agreed to extend the time frames.
+(3) The public comment on agenda items portion of the meeting shall be not be restricted to discussion on agenda items which are not scheduled for public hearing.
+Each speaker shall be given three minutes to speak and shall try to end on time as a courtesy to the residents wishing to also speak., (32) The good and welfare portion of the agenda set for 8:15 p.m..

-(32) The good and welfare portion of the agenda set for 8:15 p.m. shall be restricted to discussion on subjects not already specifically scheduled on the agenda.
-In no event shall this portion of the agenda be allotted more than 45 minutes with each speaker to be given no more than three minutes, unless by vote of a majority of the members of the commission present, it is agreed to extend the time frames.
 Likewise, members of the town commission shall be restricted to speaking three minutes each unless an extension is granted in the same manner as set forth in the prior sentence.
 The rules of section 2-207(e) as set forth hereinbelow shall be observed during this portion of the agenda.

 (43) The town commission shall not take action upon any matter, proposal, or item of business which is not listed upon the official agenda, unless it is approved at the meeting by a majority of the entire commission, which shall have first consented to the matter for consideration.
 No ordinance, resolution or other matter listed on the agenda for public hearing, or the vote thereon, may be deferred until a later time unless a majority of the entire town commission shall vote in favor of such deferral.